I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiaminidrv-drvnotifypnpevent.md

 <p>If this method is called with *<i>pEventGuid</i> set to WIA_EVENT_CANCEL_IO device event (described in the Microsoft Windows SDK documentation), it should cancel all current I/O operations as soon as possible.</p>

-<p>The WIA service notifies a WIA minidriver of a supported device event by calling the <b>IWiaMiniDrv::drvNotifyPnpEvent</b> method.
-In this method the minidriver implements the device-specific functionality needed to respond to the event.</p>

-<p>If this method is called with *<i>pEventGuid</i> set to WIA_EVENT_CANCEL_IO device event (described in the Microsoft Windows SDK documentation), it should cancel all current I/O operations as soon as possible.</p>

 ## -requirements
 <table>
 <tr>